 The goal of treatment with Clomid is to normalize or induce ovulation by taking a 50 mg dose per day on days 3 through 7 of the menstrual cycle.
 Eighty percent of women taking Clomid will successfully ovulate and 10 to 12 percent will conceive per cycle.

 Though Clomid is generally well tolerated by most people, in some cases it can lead to changes in a woman’s cervical mucus and have endometrial effects that can negatively impact success rates.
 There is no evidence that shows increasing the dosage of Clomid will result in an increase in pregnancy rates.
 Increased dosages of Clomid may actually worsen the side effects.

 Another factor that limits the success of Clomid is that many people have other unknown infertility factors.
-A previous study showed that 87 percent of women who ovulated but failed to conceive with Clomid had an additional cause of infertility such as pelvic lesions, tubal disease, endometriosis, male factor infertility, or a combination of these factors.
+A previous study showed that 87 percent of women who ovulated but failed to conceive with Clomid had an additional cause of infertility such as Adhesions, tubal disease, endometriosis, male factor infertility, or a combination of these factors.
 Diagnostic testing such as a hysterosalpingogram (HSG), semen analysis, and ultrasound should be performed prior to Clomid treatment to rule out other fertility factors.

 It’s important to note that a woman’s age plays a major role in pregnancy rate outcomes regardless of the diagnosis.